Perry County, Tennessee: Government

 The government of Perry County is overseen by a County Mayor and a County Commission.
 The County Mayor is elected at-large every four years.
 The county is divided into six districts, each of which elect two Commissioners to the County Commission.
+The districts are further divided into two voting precincts, save for the districts encompassing Linden and Lobelville, which each have a single voting precinct.
 Commission meetings are held monthly.
 Additional elected officials include the property assessor, register of deeds, sheriff, county trustee, and road superintendent.

 For the United States House of Representatives, Perry County is part of Tennessee's 7th congressional district.
 Additionally, the county is part of the 28th District for the state senate and the 72nd district for the state house.
+Perry County is legally considered part of Middle Tennessee, though prior to 1991 it was part of West Tennessee.